dell/csm-docs/content/docs/authorization/deployment/_index.md

         "crtFile": "path_to_host_cert_file",
         "rootCertificate": "path_to_root_CA_file"
       },
-      "hostName": "DNS_host_name"
+      "hostname": "DNS-hostname"
     }
     ```

-    In the above template, `DNS_host_name` refers to the hostname of the system in which the CSM for Authorization server will be installed.
-This hostname can be found by running the below command on the system:
+    In an instance where a secure deployment is not required, an insecure deployment is possible.
+Please note that self-signed certificates will be created for you using cert-manager to allow TLS encryption for communication on the CSM for Authorization proxy server.
+However, this is not recommended for production environments.
+For an insecure deployment, the json file in the location `$HOME/.karavi/config.json` only requires the following contents:

+    ```json
+    {
+      "hostname": "DNS-hostname"
+    }
     ```

-    nslookup <IP_address>
+>__Note__:
+> - `DNS-hostname` refers to the hostname of the system in which the CSM for Authorization server will be installed.
+This hostname can be found by running `nslookup <IP_address>`
+> - There are a number of ways to create certificates.
+In a production environment, certificates are usually created and managed by an IT administrator.
+Otherwise, certificates can be created using OpenSSL.

+2. In order to configure secure grpc connectivity, an additional subdomain in the format `grpc.DNS-hostname` is also required.
+All traffic from `grpc.DNS-hostname` needs to be routed to `DNS-hostname` address, this can be configured by adding a new DNS entry for `grpc.DNS-hostname` or providing a temporary path in the systems `/etc/hosts` file.

+>__Note__: The certificate provided in `crtFile` should be valid for both the `DNS-hostname` and the `grpc.DNS-hostname` address.

+    For example, create the certificate config file with alternate names (to include DNS-hostname and grpc.DNS-hostname) and then create the .crt file:

       ```

-2. In order to configure secure grpc connectivity, an additional subdomain in the format `grpc.DNS_host_name` is also required.
-All traffic from `grpc.DNS_host_name` needs to be routed to `DNS_host_name` address, this can be configured by adding a new DNS entry for `grpc.DNS_host_name` or providing a temporary path in the `/etc/hosts` file.

->__Note__: The certificate provided in `crtFile` should be valid for both the `DNS_host_name` and the `grpc.DNS_host_name` address.

-    For example, create the certificate config file with alternate names (to include example.com and grpc.example.com) and then create the .crt file:

-        ```
-        CN = example.com
+      CN = DNS-hostname
       subjectAltName = @alt_names
       [alt_names]
-        DNS.1 = grpc.example.com
+      DNS.1 = grpc.DNS-hostname.com

-        openssl x509 -req -in cert_request_file.csr -CA root_CA.pem -CAkey private_key_File.key -CAcreateserial -out example.com.crt -days 365 -sha256
+      $ openssl x509 -req -in cert_request_file.csr -CA root_CA.pem -CAkey private_key_File.key -CAcreateserial -out DNS-hostname.com.crt -days 365 -sha256
       ```

 3. To install the rpm package on the system, run the below command: